dedickinson/community/tutorials/deploy-dependency-track/index.md

 ## Deploy to Google Kubernetes Engine and Cloud SQL

-In this section we configure the system to run in Google Kubernetes Engine (GKE) and use a Cloud SQL Postgres database.
+In this section you will configure the system to run in Google Kubernetes Engine (GKE) and use a Cloud SQL Postgres database.

 Before you continue please note that you will need access to a domain in which you can create two